CMS Hospital Price Transparency

 File check.
 We run your public file through CMS's validator and send you the full report.
 No login, no card, and the report is yours.

-Small rural PPS tier.
-Same service, sized for larger rural hospitals.
+Small rural PPS tier — annual license.
+Same product, sized for larger rural hospitals.

 For scale: penalty exposure for even the smallest hospital runs ~$125,000 a year — and price-transparency software is an allowable use of SHIP grant funds.